 Infinity has been on my radar for quite a while, but I only started with it in 2017, when it suddenly experienced a surge in popularity here in Rotterdam, and I had the chance to take over the PanOceania part of Operation: Icestorm for an attractive price.
-I play PanOceania and might start USAriadna as second army in the future.
-I’m also busy with terrain for one or two gaming tables, mostly using 3D printing.
+I play PanOceania and might start USAriadna, Steel Phalanx, or Tunguska as second army in the future.
+I’ve also built a gaming table, mostly using 3D printing.

 - Getting started with Infinity I: Online resources.

 - Getting started with Infinity II: Picking a faction.

 - Getting started with Infinity III: List building.